Law & Order: Criminal Intent: Technical information

 Law & Order: Criminal Intent had been produced in 16:9 format since late 2003, when it was first broadcast in HDTV.
 Standard definition NBC stations aired the episodes cropped to 4:3 until 2006, when all Law & Order series began airing episodes in 16:9 for SD.
 Reruns of those episodes which were cropped to 4:3 have subsequently been aired in 16:9 as well.
 Some broadcasters outside the U.S., however, still use versions cropped to 4:3.

-The show was recorded on 3-perf 35mm film with the use of motion cameras for the first eight seasons, the first five seasons the series' on set lighting was very dim, with the sixth season scenes on set were brightened until season eight.
+The show was recorded on 3-perf 35mm film with the use of motion cameras for the first eight seasons.
+The series' on-set lighting was very dim in its first five seasons.
+In the sixth season, scenes on set were brightened, and remained that way until season eight.
 At the commencement of season nine, the camera department switched to digital video acquisition.
 The lighting in the MCS squad room also received a significant change.
 The series has always relied heavily on color corrected fluorescent lighting which contributed to its drab and bluish look.
 At the beginning of season nine, sections of the MCS ceiling were removed and banks of incandescent lighting strips were added to steepen the warmer, sunny day look of the drab squad room.
 In the tenth season, the lighting in interrogation room senses were brightened to their color in the sixth and seventh seasons.

-Starting with the sixth season, the editing style changed, moving away from the style of the other shows in the Law & Order franchise (examples: zooms, colors, and thud sounds used to quickly fade to commercials, quick brighting effects and sharp sounds to show scene changes) and the tempo of the background music was amplified and at a faster pace.
+Starting with the sixth season, the editing style changed, moving away from the style of the other shows in the Law & Order franchise (examples: zooms, colors, and thud sounds used to quickly fade to commercials, quick brightening effects and sharp sounds to show scene changes) and the tempo of the background music was amplified and at a faster pace.